Trello vs. Monday.com: A feature-by-feature comparison

 When it comes to project management, Trello follows a basic Kanban-based approach.
 The three-hierarchy visual Trello infrastructure comprises boards, lists, and cards.
 The basic working of this simple and flexible platform revolves around moving cards across various task lists representing stages.

-As discussed above, Monday.com is a work management software that still manages to offer a promising feature set for project management.
-From project planning and resource allocation to tracking project progress and team performance, you can do it all in this centralized platform.
+As discussed above, Monday.com is a work management software that still offers a promising feature set for project management.
+You can do everything from project planning and resource allocation to tracking project progress and team performance in this centralized platform.

-Read more: Choose from the top 55 best project management tools & software for your team
+Read more: Choose from the best project management tools & software for your team

 2. Task management

-With Monday.com assigning tasks to multiple team members, setting task priorities, and managing multiple tasks is convenient.
+With Monday.com, assigning tasks to multiple team members, setting task priorities, and managing various tasks is convenient.
 Its color-coded work status and progress bars make it easy to get visual task status updates.
 You can also attach & share files, brainstorm ideas, and leave comments on the tasks for enhanced collaboration.
-But you cannot track task dependencies and time until you commit to a high-tier plan.
+However, you cannot track task dependencies and time until you commit to a high-tier plan.

 3. Collaboration